zhouwei93/geemail/README.md

 Here is what geemail can accomplish:

-firstly, When run the code,prompt the user to sign-in or register.
+1. When run the code,prompt the user to sign-in or register.

    myregister.cpp have the function that it can register username and password.

-secondly, When a user registers, get their username and password.
+3. When a user registers, get their username and password.

    mylogin.cpp can log in the user you just register

-When a user logs in,program would ask for username and validate password.
+4. When a user logs in,program would ask for username and validate password.

    If login fails, it would response the unsuccess

-Once logged in, it can tell you the number of messages you have,
+5. Once logged in, it can tell you the number of messages you have,

    and list the users that have sent them a message.

-how to compile the code:
+# how to compile the code:

 g++ -std=c++11 myregister.cpp -lsqlite3 -lgcrypt